U. S. Department of Education Compliance

 Complaint Resolution

-Institutions offering online education programs must provide enrolled and prospective students with contact information for filing complaints with the institution’s accrediting agency and with the appropriate state agency for handling complaints in the student's state.
+Institutions offering distance education programs must provide enrolled and prospective students with contact information for filing complaints with the institution’s accrediting agency and with the appropriate state agency for handling complaints in the student's state.
 Below is information on The University of Scranton’s accreditation agency, followed by a list of the agencies in each state that has responsibility for complaint resolution.

-The University of Scranton accreditation
+The University of Scranton Accreditation

-The University of Scranton is regionally accredited by the Middle States Commission on Higher Education.
 The Commonwealth of Pennsylvania has authorized the University to offer associates, baccalaureate, masters, and clinical doctoral degrees as well as undergraduate and graduate level certificates.
-Information regarding the University’s complaint process can be found on The University of Scranton website.

 Complaint Resolution

-Students should attempt to resolve a grievance, complaint, or concern by following The University of Scranton’s Grievance Process.
+Distance education students should attempt to resolve a grievance, complaint, or concern by following The University of Scranton’s Grievance Process.
 The University desires to resolve student concerns in an expeditious, fair, and amicable manner.
 However, if an issue cannot be resolved internally, the Complaint Resolution process should be followed through SARA.

 State Portal Entity Contact: